NomadicPirate/CS5103Project/README.md

 # CS5103Project - RAJ PATEL - sgs391
-This program takes a date and time in the format "YYYY-MM-DD HH:MM:SS" and converts it from Central Standard Time (CST) to Eastern Standard Time (EST).
+The program will take user input of a date and time in the format "YYYY-MM-DD HH:MM:SS" and convert it from Central Standard Time (CST) to Eastern Standard Time (EST).
+If the input is valid, the program will output the converted date and time in the format "YYYY-MM-DD HH:MM:SS" in Eastern Standard Time (EST).
+If the input is invalid, the program will output an "Invalid" message with a brief explanation of the invalid input.
+<br><hr>
+The program also includes validations to ensure that the input follows certain rules, such as the year being between 1900 and 2100, the month being between 1 and 12, and the day being valid for the given month and year.
+If any of these validations fail, the program will output an "Invalid" message with a brief explanation of the invalid input.

 ### Usage
 Run the program in a C++ compiler.